 You have now reached the end of the Road to Hana and the Kīpahulu District of Haleakalā National Park.
 To enter the park, you will need to pay a $35 fee valid for 3 days or purchase a park pass.
 If you plan on visiting 3 or more national parks within the next 12 months, I highly recommend getting the America the Beautiful pass for $80.
 We visited 7 national parks and 2 national historic sites with our pass, saving tons of money!
 If you plan on visiting the Big Island, consider purchasing a Hawai’i Tri-Park Annual pass for $55.
 This pass grants you entry into Haleakalā and Hawai’i Volcanoes National Parks as well as Pu’uhonua ‘O Hōnaunau National Historical Park.

 As you begin hiking in the Kīpahulu District, you’ll notice a native Hawaiian structure located next to the signs indicating where the trail splits into the Kuloa Point Trail and Pipiwai Trail.
 We chose to hike the Kuloa Point Trail to ‘Ohe’o Gulch first.
-It is easy and takes about 15 minutes to complete.
+This 0.6 mi/ 1km hike is easy and takes about 15 minutes to complete.
 At the end, you’ll have breathtaking views of the ocean on one side and the pools on the other.

 10. Pipiwai Trail